ricardojoserf/slae32/a5_Shellcode_Functionality/README.md

 ### Syscall 2

-Next syscall is the one in 0x00404063, Before continuing a quick "hook-stop" is defined:
+Next syscall is the one in 0x00404063.
+Before continuing, a quick "hook-stop" is defined:

 ![Screenshot](images/adduser/23.png)

-Then, the next breakpoint is reached.
+Then, the next breakpoint is reached:

 ![Screenshot](images/adduser/24.png)